 In Lubbock, Texas Tech University’s (TTU) College of Media & Communication offers a Master of Arts in Communication Studies and a Master of Arts in Mass Communications.
 The MA in Communication Studies features classes in organizational communication, theories of persuasion, critical research methods, and communication issues in healthcare.
-The MA in Mass Communications offers a Thesis Track for students who wish to pursue academia, and a Professional Track for individuals seeking advanced industry roles in communication upon graduation; the Professional Track also has an optional concentration in Sports Media.
+The MA in Mass Communications offers a Thesis Track for students who wish to pursue further graduate studies in academia, and a Professional Track for individuals seeking advanced industry roles in communication upon graduation; the Professional Track also has an optional concentration in Sports Media.
 TTU’s Department of English also offers a Master of Arts in Technical Communication that offers both online and campus-based courses and has areas of emphasis in Rhetoric, Composition, and Technology; Technical Communication; Rhetorics of Science and Healthcare; Technology, Culture, and Rhetoric; and Visual Rhetoric, New Media, and User-Centered Design.

 In addition, TTU offers a Master of Science in Agricultural Communications through its College of Agricultural Sciences and Natural Resources.
 This program is designed to prepare students for advanced careers in both internal and external facing agricultural communications, including positions in public relations, marketing, government, agribusiness, and education.
 This program, which has both a thesis and a non-thesis option, includes courses in knowledge management, online media, advanced image design, communication research methods, education program development and evaluation, and risk and crisis communication specifically for organizations in the agriculture and natural resource industries.